AtsushiSakai/PythonRobotics/README.md

 Any contribution is welcome!!

-Please check this document:[How to contribute](https://pythonrobotics.readthedocs.io/en/latest/how_to_contribute.html#)
+Please check this document:[How To Contribute — PythonRobotics documentation](https://atsushisakai.github.io/PythonRobotics/how_to_contribute.html)

 # Citing